MMC Benefits Handbook

 • If you have a non-individual beneficiary, the beneficiary can continue installments over the period that you originally elected.
 However, if you died before April 1st of the calendar year following the calendar year in which you would have attained age 73 (if you were born after December 31, 1950) or age 72 (if you were born after June 30, 1949 but before January 1, 1951) or age 70-1/2 (if you were born before July 1, 1949), these installments will end no later than 5 years following the date of your death.
 New installment elections would not be permitted.

-Participants who previously elected installments may elect a lump sum distribution at any time by submitting a Benefit Distribution Form.
+Participants who previously elected installments may elect a full lump sum distribution at any time by requesting a distribution on the Alight website; however, participants cannot elect a partial lump sum distribution after they begin receiving installments.